department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 **Levels L through O** cover specific disabilities and situations. <br>
 [Learn how we assign SMC levels L through O](#l-o-details)<br>
-**Level R** may apply if you need daily help from another person for basic daily needs (like dressing, eating, and bathing).
+**Level R** may apply if you need daily help from another person for basic needs (like dressing, eating, and bathing) <br>
-**Level S** may apply if you can’t leave the house because of your service-connected disabilities. <br>
+**Level S** may apply if you can’t leave the house because of your service-connected disabilities.

 <ul class="usa-accordion" aria-multiselectable="true">